BOSS-BigOpenSourceSibling/BigSibling/submission-form.md

 This informations are represented in [this document]()

+##### Participant’s weekly effort

+To ensure we can cover all of our mentorship program goals, our mentees must save some hours every week to participate in our weekly activities.
+We have many activities, varying from obligatory to optional.
+Them being:

+- **Obligatory**:

+- Weekly content: The mentors will perform live sessions to cover the contents, such as FOSS, chatbots, and programming.
+Being present in each live session is not obligatory, as the mentees can watch them asynchronously through youtube.
+This usually takes an hour;
+- Activities: Some weekly contents will have activities/homework that each mentee shall make.
+They usually take from 1 to 3 hours maximum.
+Some of them will require pairing with another mentee to learn how to contribute, work together, and share knowledge.
+- Weekly meetings with their assigned mentor: Mentees must have a scheduled time each week that they will meet with their mentors to discuss their growth, issues, goals, and expectations for the program;
+- Checkpoints: Once every two weeks, there will be a meeting with every mentor and mentee to discuss what went well and what could be improved.
+This is an opportunity to learn how to work together as a team, find action points, and improve the overall experience of the program;

+- **Optional**:
+- Talk Like a BOSS: We have a podcast where we interview individuals who suffer discrimination in the area to mirror themselves and see incredible people who do a lot of meaningful work.
+Mentees can choose to participate in it as interviewers to get in touch directly with these people and develop social skills through it.

 #### Deliverables
 The deliverables of the BOSS project are a set of artifacts that serves as guidelines for the execution of the program.
 We expect to propose a 3-month mentorship framework.